 About me

 Hello!
-I’m Steven - I’m currently a Postdoctoral Research Associate in the Monosov Lab at Washington University School of Medicine.
+I’m Steven - I’m currently a Postdoctoral Research Associate in the Cognitive and Translational Neuroscience lab - part of the Biosciences Institute at Newcastle University.

 Academic background